 5. Work Your Way to More Storage Space

 While space is limited in powder rooms, you can still have enough room for all the storage you need.
 It just takes a little creativity on your part.
-For example, you can put wicker baskets under the sink to store essentials, toiletries, and hand towels.
+For example, you can put wicker baskets under the sink to store essentials, toiletries, and bath hand towels.
 You can also add a small cabinet under it.
 If you have more space, you can get a chest or ottoman to store more items.

 6. Add Accessories